BioImagingUK is an organic organisation of UK scientists that develop, use, or administer imaging solutions for life sciences research.

 Aim 1.
 Strategy for UK biological and biomedical imaging technology

 To continue to define the strategic priorities for imaging technology, data management and analysis, training, career development, and engagement with companies including SMEs, in this rapidly changing landscape, and widely disseminate these priorities.

 To develop meaningful career structures and evaluation criteria for BioImaging Research Technical Professionals (RTPs; Imaging Scientists).
 Surveys and outputs from the BioImagingUK meeting in 2018, have demonstrated that with the growth of dedicated BioImaging Facilities, and the increase in complex instrumentation and analysis associated with these facilities, a career structure

 for Imaging Scientists associated with these initiatives is clearly lacking.
 This aim intends to address this issue, provide clear guidance and advice with a view to developing strategies for adoption at National level.

 To use BioImagingUK (and the RMS) to enable us to develop and support training across practical aspects of imaging and image analysis, and develop best practice and support in these areas.

 To provide the community with up-to-date resources by maintaining the BioImaging UK web page, Wiki, etc, organise and run community meetings and engage with EuroBioimaging activities for reporting back to UK community and Stakeholders.

 In line with the above aims, the BioImagingUK network hopes to bring together people and skills from all aspects of the imaging community to further research and development.
 BioImagingUK work on providing a useful and interactive platform for everyone involved in biological and medical imaging across the UK, and soon, in collaboration with Euro-Bioimaging and Global BioImaging, across the globe.
-To that extend, we are working on a new interactive website, which we hope to develop and launch in the next few months.
+To that extent, we are working on a new interactive website, which we hope to develop and launch in the next few months.

 Join the BioImagingUK Mailing ListClick here